-Those considering Standard account or Premium account should note that access to a few features is not available.
+Those considering a Standard account or Premium account should note that access to a few features is not available.
 The table on the right shows the customer service features offered for each account.

 Both brokers offer excellent customer service however IC Markets is available for all traders throughout the week.
 This makes it best for all traders.

 A joining bonus is not on offer with IC Markets.

-A ‘First Deposit’ bonus is on offer to where the initial deposit upon opening an account is of $100 or greater.
+A ‘First Deposit’ bonus is on offer to where the initial deposit upon opening an account is $100 or greater.
 This bonus is percentage based and this percentage varies by how much is deposited.
 Clients need to sign on for the bonus when registering.
 To claim the bonus, the relationship manager will need to be contacted.

 easyMarkets in addition to ‘First Deposit’ bonus also offer a ‘Partnership program’ and ‘refer a friend’ program.
 If you refer a new client then you can receive trading credits of up to $2,500.

 IC Markets do not offer a joining bonus.
 This can be interpreted positively if we assume this is a reliable indicator IC Markets are offering ECN pricing.
 If IC Markets offered a joining bonus, then costs would have to be recouped by other means such as wider spreads.

-When analysing of IC Markets and easyMarkets funding methods we found that easyMarkets has a larger range of payment issuers and that these accounts don´t have fees.
+When analysing IC Markets and easyMarkets funding methods we found that easyMarkets has a larger range of payment issuers and that these accounts don´t have fees.
 Traders in Australia should note that some of the payment issuers are not available in Australia So may not be of interest if you are trading from Australia.

 The following methods are available with IC Markets to manage your funding.
 Credit and Debit Cards, Bank Wire Transfers, Broker to Broker transfer, Branch Cash Deposit, BPay Deposit, PayPal, Skrill, Neteller, WebMoney, QIWI, China Union Pay, and FasaPay.
 These deposits are usually instant with no fee charges for both IC account types.